The Mavenlink v1 API

 Some API endpoints support text search, however only some filters can be combined with search, and results will be returned ordered by relevancy to the search query.
 Search does not apply to only requests.
 If search is unavailable the response will contain a system error describing the problem.

 To make a search request, simply add a search parameter to the request.
-For example, to search for stories with "estimates" in the title, request /stories.json?search=estimates
+For example, to search for stories with "estimates" in the title, assignee names, or other fields, request /stories.json?search=estimates

 Errors